GaussianEditor: Editing 3D Gaussians Delicately with Text Instructions: Method

-where $\gP_{c}$ is a prompt given by the user, such as ``\texttt{What is the content of the image}", to multimodal model $\gC$ for getting precise description.
-Subsequently, these descriptions are fed into a large language model, which works as a scene understanding assistant $\gA$.
-The assistant $\gA$ is specifically instructed by a prompt $\gP_m$, to merge descriptions of diverse views into one detailed scene description $\gT_{dsc}$:
+where $\gP_{MM}$ is a prompt, such as ``\texttt{What is the content of the image}", for multimodal model $\gM_{MM}$ to get precise description.
+Subsequently, these descriptions $\{\gT_{sample}\}$ are fed into a large language model $\gM_{LLM}$, which is specifically instructed by a prompt $\gP_{merge}$ to merge descriptions of diverse views into one detailed scene description $\gT_{scene}$: